Six of One ignore merchandise if it isn't their own.

 "To show how 601 will ignore a story to spite its face, I was (as your site mentions) a 601 member at the time of the book's launch.
 I even sent them (again) the link to my site on which there is a story from a Welsh paper that cites me as a member.
 You would think they'd use the association to their own advantage.
 Obviously, the book was a hit and is still selling strong.
 Bottom line, though 601 is ignoring me (and Roger Goodman's CD) it didn't hurt sales one bit.
 Perhaps it even helped not being associated with 601?"

-More items (including "The Danger Man Companion" and "The Prisoner Scripts" by Rob Fairclough, and a series of Prisoner novels, the first by Jon Blum and Rupert Booth (more info HERE)) were released in 2005.
-These items have been known about for many months, yet Six of One still chose only to barely mention this on their apparently "updated daily" websites or to their members (apart from a smalll mention of the novel on one of their websites when they realised a vist to Portmeirion by the author during their convention would mean they could cash in on the book's publicity, and a small mention of "The Prisoner: The Original Scripts", and only then when they insisted on being sent a free copy).
+More items (including "The Danger Man Companion" and "The Prisoner Scripts" by Rob Fairclough, a series of Prisoner novels, the first by Jon Blum and Rupert Booth and a latter by Andrew Cartmel (more info HERE), a Patrick McGoohan biography by Rupert Booth with input from McGoohan's close friends), and an officially sanctioned Prisoner quiz book by Leslie Glen were released in recent years.
+These items had been known about for many months, yet Six of One still chose only to barely mention this (and not at all in some cases) on their apparently "updated daily" websites or to their members (apart from a smalll mention of the novel on one of their websites when they realised a vist to Portmeirion by the author during their convention would mean they could cash in on the book's publicity, and a small mention of "The Prisoner: The Original Scripts", and only then when they insisted on being sent a free copy).

 In addition to ignoring these items themselves, the Society appears to be deliberately ensuring that genuine Prisoner fans don't become aware of these items by *any* means.
-In April 2004, coordinator Rob Beale confirmed this tactic in an email to an ex-member of the Society:
+Coordinator Rob Beale confirmed this tactic in an email to an ex-member of the Society:

 "While I was there [Portmeirion} I had a look at the pc in the Prisoner shop and as expected, the unmutual sites [sic] were in the favourites folder.
-Naturally I deleted them and added all the 6o1 sites."Rob Beale, 17/4/04
+Naturally I deleted them and added all the 6o1 sites."Rob Beale

-Many of the items featured on this page can be purchased by visiting the PrizBiz website.
+Many of the items featured on this page can be purchased by visiting the The Unmutual website.

-As for Six of One's own merchandise, the only things they have sold (for profit - totally against their non-profit making remit) in the last few months is a bootleg DVD and some promotional Sci-fi Channel items which were given FREE to promote the channels screening of The Prisoner in the 1990s.
+As for Six of One's own merchandise, the only things they have sold (for profit - totally against their non-profit making remit) in the last few years is a bootleg DVD.

 Click HERE to return to the main page, where details of many other dirty deeds can be found.